Table of Contents

-In my previous posts, I explored how to develop, test, and publish Bicep modules for Azure Bicep Registry, and how to enhance compliance checks with PSRule.
+In my previous posts, I explored how to develop, test, and publish Bicep modules for Azure Bicep Registry, and how to enhance compliance checks with PSRule Bicep.
 Now, we’re diving into using Pester - a versatile PowerShell testing framework - to write custom unit tests for Azure Bicep modules, complementing PSRule’s best-practice checks and giving more granular insights into your module configurations.

 Why Add Pester Tests?